Associate Professor

 The Art of Political Control in China.
 Cambridge Studies in Comparative Politics, Cambridge University Press, 2020.

-Autocracy Reborn: How Coercion and Ideology Shape Elite Politics in China.
+Autocracy Reborn: The Rise of Personalist Leaders in China.
 Book Manuscript.

 Articles